Books by Barry Zellen

 Breaking the Ice

-On March 30, 2008, Lexington Books published Breaking the Ice: From Land Claims to Tribal Sovereignty in the Arctic by Barry Scott Zellen.
+On March 30, 2008, Lexington Books published my first book on the Arctic, Breaking the Ice: From Land Claims to Tribal Sovereignty in the Arctic.

 BTI examines the Native rights movement in Alaska and the Canadian Arctic and the evolution of land claims policy as it crossed the international boundary, becoming a powerful tool for Native people to reclaim their heritage and re-empower themselves politically, while at the same time becoming stakeholders in the economic modernization of the North.